Richland will be closed on Fridays during the summer semester.

-Students can succeed in this field with either the degree or certificate, keeping in mind that supervisory positions often require degrees.
+Students can succeed in this field with either the degree or certificate, keeping in mind that a supervisory position often requires a degree.

-Richland Community College's comprehensive Healthcare Documentation program is approved by the Approval Committee for Certificate Programs (ACCP), a joint committee established by the American Health Information Management Association (AHIMA) and the Association for Healthcare Documentation Integrity (AHDI) to approve Healthcare Documentation education certificate programs.
-AHIMA and AHDI acknowledge the ACCP approval committee as the process to identify quality Healthcare Documentation education programs that have been evaluated by a peer review process against a minimum set of standards for entry-level Healthcare Documentation professionals.
-This process allows academic institutions, healthcare organizations, and private companies to be acknowledged as offering an AHDI Approved Healthcare Documentation Certificate Programs.
+Richland Community College's comprehensive Medical Transcription program is approved by the Approval Committee for Certificate Programs (ACCP), a joint committee established by the American Health Information Management Association (AHIMA) and the Association for Healthcare Documentation Integrity (AHDI) to approve Medical Transcription education certificate programs.
+AHIMA and AHDI acknowledge the ACCP approval committee as the process to identify quality Medical Transcription education programs that have been evaluated by a peer review process against a minimum set of standards for entry-level Medical Transcription professionals.
+This process allows academic institutions, healthcare organizations, and private companies to be acknowledged as offering an AHDI Approved Medical Transcription Certificate Programs.

-The Coordinator and Professor, Crystal Kitchens, MA, CMT, has over 20 years experience in the field.
+The Coordinator and Professor, Crystal Kitchens, MA, CHDS, RHIT, has over 20 years experience in the field.
 For more information about the program, please call (217) 875-7211, ext.
 446 or by e-mail at email@example.com.
 You may also view the Frequently Asked Question page.